Senior Sex (cont.)

 Viewers share their comments

-Senior Sex - Emotions Question: How have emotions affected your sex life as you've aged?
+Senior Sex - Emotions Question: In what ways have emotions affected your sex life as you've aged?

-Senior Sex - Improvement Question: In what ways have you worked to improve your sex life as you get older?
+Senior Sex - Improvement Question: How have you and/or your partner worked to improve your sex life as you age?

-Senior Sex - Safe Sex Question: If you're a sexually active senior who has more than one partner, how do you practice safe sex?
+Senior Sex - Safe Sex Question: If you're a sexually active senior, how do you practice safe sex?